CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/12_Planning-Interval.md

 ## Conclusion

-The Planning Interval (PI) in SAFe is a well-defined, time-boxed period that facilitates planning, building, validating, and demonstrating software and system increments.
+The Planning Interval  in SAFe is a well-defined, time-boxed period that facilitates planning, building, validating, and demonstrating software and system increments.
 By structuring work into development and IP iterations, SAFe ensures that Agile Release Trains deliver consistent, incremental value while fostering continuous improvement and innovation.
 Understanding and effectively implementing PIs is crucial for the success of Agile teams and the overall organization.